Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Results and Discussion

 To determine the chemical state of the oxidized layer in our films, we performed X-ray photoelectron spectroscopy, a technique that employs the photoelectric effect to obtain the chemical composition of the top layer of a material.
 We used a Kratos Axis-Ultra DLD spectrometer equipped with an Al K$\alpha$ X-ray source operating at 15 kV and 225 W. For these acquisitions, the X-ray spot size was approximately 700 $\times$ 300 \textmu{}m$^2$.
 Note that this spectrometer has a sample probe depth of 10 nm.

-Figure \ref{fig:XPS} shows the high-resolution photoelectron Ta(4f) spectra for all films.
-First, focusing on the control film that only contains a native surface oxide, we observe two pairs of spin-orbit split double peaks, corresponding to the expected peak positions of the Ta metal doublet and Ta$_2$O$_5$ doublet.\cite{Himpsel1984, McGuire1973} Specifically, we identify the peaks at binding energies of 26.8 eV and 28.8 eV as the Ta 4f$_{7/2}$ and 4f$_{5/2}$ valence states of the Ta$^{5+}$ ion in stoichiometric Ta$_2$O$_5$.
-The peaks at lower binding energies of 21.6 eV and 23.6 eV are consistent with expectations for the 4f$_{7/2}$ and 4f$_{5/2}$ valence states of metallic tantalum Ta$^0$.
-These results are consistent with other XPS studies on Ta.\cite{Hu2023, Place2021, Simpson2017, Wu1993, Chen1997, Muto1994} We observe a similar peak structure in the spectra collected from the two Ta films exposed to an oxygen plasma at room temperature (samples 9, 10).
-The spectra produced by the remaining films exhibit only the Ta$_2$O$_5$ doublet, suggesting complete oxidation within the top 10 nm of the film.
+Fig.~\ref{fig:XPS} shows the high-resolution photoelectron Ta(4f) spectra of the films.
+For the control film (sample 1), which contains only a native surface oxide, we resolve two pairs of double peaks originating from three spin–orbit–split doublets, with fits shown in Fig.~\ref{fig:XPS}(b).
+The doublet at 26.88 eV and 28.78 eV (pink) corresponds to the 4f$_{7/2}$ and 4f$_{5/2}$ valence states of Ta$^{5+}$ in Ta$_2$O$_5$.\cite{McGuire1973} The gray peaks at 21.58 eV and 23.48 eV similarly arise from 4f$_{7/2}$ and 4f$_{5/2}$, but in metallic Ta$^0$.\cite{McGuire1973} A final, broader doublet at 23.08 eV and 24.98 eV (yellow), with a full width at half maximum of 2.41 eV, corresponds to a mixed oxidation state of tantalum.\cite{Simpson2017} These results are consistent with other XPS studies on Ta.\cite{Hu2023, Place2021, Wu1993, Chen1997, Muto1994}

+We observe a similar peak structure, but with only Ta$^{5+}$ and Ta$^{0}$, in the spectra collected from the two Ta films exposed to an oxygen plasma at room temperature (samples 9, 10).
+The spectra produced by the remaining films exhibit only the Ta$_2$O$_5$ doublet, suggesting complete oxidation within the top 10 nm of the film, results that are verified through oxide thickness measurements presented in Section \ref{sec:XRR}.
+For further composition analysis and the complete XPS spectra of these samples please refer to Supplementary Information section S2, including Supplementary Figs. S2 and S3 as well as Table S1 for a summary.